rpcme/afr-workshop-cc3220sf/Lab1.md

-At this point, when the client code makes a connection using the Client certificate, theit will be able to perform all AWS IoT actions.
+At this point, when the client code makes a connection using the Client certificate, it will be able to perform all AWS IoT Core actions.

 ### Outcomes